pagutierrez/tutorial-scikit-learn/README.md

 - [Complete tutorial about scikit-learn](https://github.com/amueller/scipy-2018-sklearn)

 In any case, if you are experiencing problems with Jupyter, use the [output of the tutorial](tutorialEn.md).

+Another possibility is to use [Google Colab](https://colab.research.google.com/), which makes available the computational resources (CPU, GPU, TPU..) to run Jupyter notebooks using the most common scientific libraries (`scikit-learn`, `TensorFlow`...).
+You will only need a Google account.

 It is recommended to follow the [complete tutorial](https://github.com/amueller/scipy-2018-sklearn) to learn more about `scikit-learn`.